simeks/deform/README.md

 # deform

 deform is an implementation of an efficient graph-cut based method for dense deformable image registration.
+The original and the GPU accelerated method were introduced in the following papers:

+* S. Ekström, F. Malmberg, H. Ahlström, J. Kullberg, and R. Strand, “Fast graph-cut based optimization for practical dense deformable registration of volume images,” Computerized Medical Imaging and Graphics, vol. 84, p.
+101745, Sep.
+2020, doi: [10.1016/j.compmedimag.2020.101745](https://doi.org/10.1016/j.compmedimag.2020.101745).
+* S. Ekström, M. Pilia, J. Kullberg, H. Ahlström, R. Strand, and F. Malmberg, “Faster dense deformable image registration by utilizing both CPU and GPU,” J. Med.
+Imag., vol. 8, no. 01, Feb.
+2021, doi: [10.1117/1.JMI.8.1.014002](https://doi.org/10.1117/1.JMI.8.1.014002).

-If you find this useful, please cite https://doi.org/10.1016/j.compmedimag.2020.101745.
+If you make use of this software it would be appreciated if you cite these papers.

 The method can be used either as a module through Python (recommended) or a standalone executable.
 Currently no pre-built binaries for the standalone executable are provided, but the Python module (excluding GPU support) can be installed through pip.